Go to Next Chapter -- Return to Contents/Index

 “It’s an e-mail screen,” he thought warily, as she edged closer.
 “Surely you’ve seen that before!”

 Embarrassed at his ineffectiveness, he offered no more explanation.
-Soon Drew and Neva were also crowded around his computer with expectant looks on their faces.
+Soon Drew and Neva were also crowded around his laptop with expectant looks on their faces.
 Wanda now rubbed her rump against Sam’s leg.
 Neva did the same to Drew.
 Sam was now certain that, responding to feral urges, the girls were in heat.
-Drew and himself, for that matter, were reacting as would two normal male unneutered cats.
+Drew and himself, for that matter, were reacting, as would two normal male unneutered cats.

 “Yeah, stop it again and move away closer!” drawled Drew, nestling beside Neva and licking her ear.